 What I need now is to finalize the mapping of the domain I've always used on wordpress.com: humanshell.net over to the Digital Fellows blog: dft.commons.gc.cuny.edu.
 I've configured the domain mapping plugin in Network Admin and entered the appropriate IP in my registrars DNS settings but I think I'm missing a final step to finish the mapping.
 Do we need to send a request to CUNY IT to physically map the domain name in our hosts file to finish the process?
 Let me know what I/we need to do to finish this and I'll start whipping up some new posts and tutorials for our site.

-#1 Updated by Dominic Giglio about 5 years ago
+#1 Updated by Dominic Giglio over 5 years ago

 I've tried to setup a CNAME with my registrar but to no avail.
 I double checked the Domain Mapping settings in the Network Admin and it seems to indicate that you can configure it for IP address OR cnames.
 I obviously don't want change that setting now as it will most likely break all other mapped domains.